-Rest and care at home is often all children 2 years of age or older with ear infections need.
+Rest and care at home is often all that children age 2 or older need when they have an ear infection.
 Most ear infections get better without treatment.
-If your child is mildly ill and home treatment takes care of the earache, you may choose not to seek treatment for the ear infection.
+If your child is mildly ill and home treatment takes care of the earache, you may choose not to see a doctor.

-- Applying heat to the ear, which may help with pain.
+- Apply heat to the ear, which may help with pain.
 Use a warm washcloth or a heating pad.
-Do not allow children to go to bed with a heating pad.
-They could get burned.
+Do not allow a child to go to bed with a heating pad.
+He or she could get burned.
 Use a heating pad only if your child is old enough to tell you if it's getting too hot.

-- Encouraging rest.
+- Encourage rest.
 Resting will help the body fight the infection.
 Arrange for quiet play activities.

 If your child with an ear infection must take an airplane trip, talk with your doctor about how to help your child cope with ear pain during the trip.